codeclimate/codeclimate-rubocop/config/contents/layout/access_modifier_indentation.md

-Bare access modifiers (those not applying to specific methods) should be indented as deep as method definitions, or as deep as the class/module keyword, depending on configuration.
+Modifiers should be indented as deep as method definitions, or as deep as the class/module keyword, depending on configuration.

 ### Example: EnforcedStyle: indent (default)
     # bad